 The resulting production is infuriating, partly by design, partly by missteps.
 Weapon of Mass Destruction: The Murderous Reign of Saddam Hussein makes a powerful case against the world's negligence in failing to confront a tyrant who committed genocide in his own country.
 But the second half of WMD is a confused mess, delving into 9/11 and the reasons behind America's decision to take Hussein out.

-Continue reading: Weapon of Mass Destruction: The Murderous Reign of Saddam Hussein Review
+Continue reading: Weapon Of Mass Destruction: The Murderous Reign Of Saddam Hussein Review